-October 9, 2015.
+Oct.
+9, 2015.
 Live broadcast from Red River Radio, Shreveport, Louisiana.

-October 14, 2015.
+Oct.
+14, 2015.
 St. Patrick Church, Wilkes-Barre, Pennsylvania.
 Read More Here!

-October 15, 2015.
+Oct.
+15, 2015.
 Holy Rosary Church, Scranton, Pennsylvania.

 Included in Abendmusik Alexandria's "Classics and a Contemporary."
 Program Notes

-November 12, 2015.
+Nov.
+12, 2015.
 Louisiana College – Presser Recital Hall, Pineville, Louisiana.

-December 10, 2015.
+Dec.
+10, 2015.
 BrainSurge, Alexandria, Louisiana.
 First Movement only.

 May 13, 2016.
-Sugarmill Music Festival, Rosalie Plantation near Alexandria, Louisiana.
+Sugarmill Music Festival, Alexandria, Louisiana.